Letztes Update: 21. Januar 2025

-The article explores whether the city we became is a dystopian city by examining its characteristics and what makes it feel dystopian to the reader.
+The article explores whether the city we became is a dystopian city, analyzing its characteristics and elements that contribute to a dystopian feel.

 ```html